Current Payment Rates

 - basic medical, dental and pharmaceutical expenses (where these expenses are not related to an ongoing or chronic condition).

 As shown in the table below, allowances are calculated according to the age and need of the child.
 Payments are made fortnightly.

 |Level 1 - Remote

 Payments for caring for children with complex needs

-DCF provides a higher rate of reimbursement for children assessed as having more complex needs.
+The Department of Children and Families provides a higher rate of reimbursement for children assessed as having more complex needs.
 The care needs of each child are regularly assessed to ensure that the necessary services are provided and an appropriate level of payment is paid.
 Higher allowances are called Level 2, Level 3 and Level 4.

 Remote area loading

-DCF pays a remote area loading to carers living in remote or very remote locations.
+The Department of Children and Families pays a remote area loading to carers living in remote or very remote locations.
 Areas that are eligible for the remote area loading include Alice Springs, Katherine, Nhulunbuy and Tennant Creek.